kyldvs/books/rankings.md

 ## Fiction - Overall

 My overall rankings for fiction books / series.
+Anything on this list I would **strongly recommend**.
+Being at the bottom does not mean the book is bad!
+These are rough, relative rankings of books I've enjoyed.

 - 1 - [The Wheel of Time](./fiction/fantasy/wheel-of-time.md)
 - 2 - [The Kingkiller Chronicle](./fiction/fantasy/kingkiller-chronicle.md)